WordPress Feed Widget for Website. No-code - Poper

 Business blog

 Your company runs a WordPress blog because the marketing team standardized on it years ago.
-Surface category-filtered posts (Product Updates, Case Studies, Customer Stories) on the right landing pages so each page feels current without anyone copying content by hand.
+Surface its latest posts on your landing pages and about page so each page feels current without anyone copying content by hand.

 Warm sunlit writing desk with open journal, reading lamp, potted plant, and small WordPress-blue 'W' icon where a self-hosted personal WordPress blog publishes slow-morning notes